Finland under Swedish rule: Early modern state is born

-The war against Russia
+War against Russia

 Continuing conflicts with Russia were still significant in Finnish foreign politics.
 In the start of Gustav Vasa's reign, negotiations were held in an attempt to regain an idea of where the borderline went.
 The Swedish tried to postpone checking the borderline for as long as possible, and despite temporary agreements, conflicts and raids on both sides continued.
 In a nobility meeting held in Vyborg in 1555, the king was advised to go to war.
 The attack resulted in a counter-attack by Ivan the Terrible from the direction of Vyborg and Savonia.
 Negotiations held from 1556 to 1557 resulted in an interim peace lasting 40 years.
 There was a plan to hold a new negotiation about the borderline in 1559, but this never happened.

 Misconduct by the nobility

 In war times, the king had spent a long time in Finland.
 There he ordered an extensive investigation of misconduct by the nobility.
 This investigation resulted in the so-called Jakob Teit complaint list, which is a significant source of community history in the 16th century.
 In summer 1556, the king made Finland into its own duchy, and named his son John as its ruler.
 Gustav Vasa died in September 1560.
 Erik XIV of Sweden succeeded him on the throne.